jpedro/muffin/readme.md

 # Muffin

-Muffin is a utility belt of functions for vim and a dark 256 colour theme.
+Muffin is a utility belt of functions and a dark 256 colour theme for vim.

 ## Installation

 Muffin can be easily installed with [vundle](https://github.com/gmarik/vundle).
 Add this line after `call vundle#rc()`:

 ```vim
 Bundle 'ptdorf/muffin'
 ```

 ## License